| | Barry, 45, works for the Light Utility Vehicle Program (LUV),

 table that includes the weight of a little tube of Chapstick -

 that's part of the kit."
+Once the top

 three choices have been identified, Barry and his crew spend months